aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ### Create a resource account

-Just as you created a default (typical) account on Aptos testnet, you will now do the same for a resource account to receive the NFT.
-To create a resource account, once again issue `aptos init` but this time use the `--profile` argument to create a specific account, in this case `nft-receiver`.
+Just as you created a default account on Aptos testnet, you will now create another user account to receive the NFT.
+To create that account, once again issue `aptos init` but this time use the `--profile` argument to create a specific account, in this case `nft-receiver`.

 1. Create an `nft-receiver` account on Aptos testnet by running the following command.
   ```shell